-7.1.3.3.4 Interlibrary Loans
+7.1.3.3.6 Interlibrary Loans

-Interlibrary Loan services: Course-related items not held by NWU Libraries may be requested through Interlibrary Ioan (ILL) from national and/or international libraries, and making these available to academic staff, researchers, master's and doctoral students of the NWU, fourth-year students in their final year and honours students (with the knowledge and consent of the relevant information librarian who would have determined that the Library's holdings were inadequate for the particular assignment or field of study).
-NWU campus libraries also make their items available to other libraries and/or institutions which are part of the interlending network, and to overseas libraries.

-Intercampus Loans: NWU students and staff members may borrow material from all NWU campus libraries through intercampus loans delivery service.

-Postal service: The library also provides postal service to post graduate students enrolled in courses offered by NWU who are located outside the vicinity of NWU campus libraries but within South Africa.
-Documents that cannot be sent by e-mail can be sent through Post Office services or by courier, at borrower's cost.
+- Interlibrary Loan services: Course-related items not held by NWU Libraries may be requested through Interlibrary loan (ILL) from national and/or international libraries, and making these available to academic staff, researchers, master's and doctoral students of the NWU, fourth-year students in their final year and honours students (with the knowledge and consent of the relevant information librarian who would have determined that the Library's holdings were inadequate for the particular assignment or field of study).
+NWU campus libraries also make their items available to other libraries and/or institutions which are part of the interlending network, and to overseas libraries. - Intercampus loans: NWU students and staff members may request material from all NWU campus libraries through intercampus loans delivery service. - Courier service: The libraries provide courier service to postgraduate students who are located outside the vicinity of the NWU campus libraries, but within South Africa.
+Information sources that cannot be sent by e-mail, can be sent via courier services at the borrower's cost, from and back to campus.

-7.1.3.3.5 Maintenance of respective collections
+7.1.3.3.7 Maintenance of respective collections